bridlin/finding_ORIs/README.md

 The scripts are made to run on a HPC under slurm (Roscoff Bioinformatics platform ABiMS (http://abims.sb-roscoff.fr)).

 ## The first script qc_mqpping.sh uses raw paired-end stranded sequencing reads from SNS-seq experiments and performs quality check, quality filtering and read mapping.
-- quality control of the provided fastq files (fastqc)
+- quality control of the provided fastq files (fastqc 0.11.9)
-- trimming of tail and adapter sequences (cutadapt)
+- trimming of tail and adapter sequences (cutadapt 4.0)
-- quality trimming with q20 threshold (trimmomatic)
+- quality trimming with q20 threshold (trimmomatic 0.39)
-- alignment against provided indexed genome (bowtie2)
+- alignment against provided indexed genome (bowtie2 2.4.1)
-- sorting and conversion fom sam to bam of aligned reads (samtools)
+- sorting and conversion fom sam to bam of aligned reads (samtools 1.13)
-- check for insert size (picard)
+- check for insert size (picard 2.2.3.5)
-- removal of duplicated reads (picard)
+- removal of duplicated reads (picard 2.2.3.5)
-- bam file indexing (samtools)
+- bam file indexing (samtools 1.13)
-- generation of Multiqc report (multiqc)
+- generation of Multiqc report (multiqc 1.13)

 ### Parameters for this script need to be provided in the config_mapping.txt file: